Cheap Will UK — From £69, Legally Valid

 Cheap doesn't mean low quality

-Every ClearLegacy will is reviewed by a qualified estate planner before it's released to you.
+Every ClearLegacy will is checked by our automated review before it's released to you.
 Drafting from a structured questionnaire produces fewer errors than ad-hoc dictation.
 Plain-English signing instructions reduce execution mistakes.
 Cheap, in our context, means low overhead — not low quality.

 What you don't get for £69